afujimoto/CAMPHOR/README.md

 ```

 ## Parameter setting in configuration file
-We consider the parameter set in the provided configuration apprppreate for 20x coverage WGS data.
+We consider the parameter set in the provided configuration appropriate for 20x coverage WGS data.
 If you would like to use different parameters, please make changes in the parm.config file.
-In the current file, minimum variant alele frequency (MIN_VAF), minimu number of reads (MIN_READ_NUMBER) and minimum indel length (MIN_INDEL_LENGTH) (bp) are set ot 0.15, 2 and 100.
+In the current file, minimum variant allele frequency (MIN_VAF), minimum number of reads (MIN_READ_NUMBER) and minimum indel length (MIN_INDEL_LENGTH) (bp) are set to 0.15, 2 and 100, respectively.
-For greater depth of coverage, larger minimu number of reads sould be apprppreate.
+For greater depth of coverage, larger minimum number of reads should be appropriate.

-We developed this method with nanopore sequence data basecalled by albacore (total error rate =~ 15%), and set minimum indel length to 100bp to remove false potitives.
-But newer basecallers increase the accuracy and, smaller minimum indel length (50bp or smaller) and lower minimum variant alele frequency (0.1 or lower) can be used.
+We developed this method with nanopore sequence data base-called by albacore (total error rate =~ 15%), and set the minimum indel length to 100bp to remove false positives.
+However, newer basecallers have increased accuracy, and smaller minimum indel length (50bp or smaller) as well as lower minimum variant allele frequency (0.1 or lower) can be used.

 ## Repeat filtering
-If repeat infmarmaiton files are privided, our method filter SV candisates with repeat infromation (Repeat masker, Tandm repeat finder, Segmental duplication, Self-chain).
-This filter can increase specitficity.
+If repeat information files are provided, our method filters SV candidates with the provided repeat information (Repeat masker, Tandem repeat finder, Segmental duplication, Self-chain).
+The filtering can increase the specificity.
-Please prepare anntaiton files with the fllowing procedures.
+Please prepare annotation files with the following procedures.

 Repeat masker
 Download rmsk.txt from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/